Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: Discussion and Extension

-\paragraph{Extension to nnFGSPCA} Since the FGSPCA problem contains $k$ independent FGS subproblems, and the FGS problem can be easily extended to the non-negative FGS problem (nnFGS) as the work in~\citet{qin2020high}, the FGSPCA can be easily extended to the settings with non-negative loadings, namely nnFGSPCA.
-By incorporating another regularization term, $p_3(\bmbeta) = \sum_{l=1}^p (\min\{\beta_l, 0\})^2$, into the objective function, the nnFGSPCA can be easily obtained (See {{Appendix D}} for details).
+The FGSPCA can be easily extended to the case with non-negative loadings, namely nnFGSPCA.
+In light of the work in~\citet{qin2020high}, we incorporate another regularization term, $p_3(\bmbeta) = \sum_{l=1}^p (\min\{\beta_l, 0\})^2$ that characterizes the non-negativity, into the objective function.
+The optimization problem of nnFGSPCA becomes,

+The nnFGSPCA can be easily solved using similar techniques (See {{Appendix E}} in Supporting information for details).